BergelsonLab/wordmerge2/README.md

 The file pairs would not be changed (although the extra space might be cleaned), all the changes would occur in the merged csv file.

-If the script does not recieve the fourth and fifth input, *delta* and *mark* would be set to default
+If the script does not recieve the last three input, *delta*, *mark* and *printLog* would be set to default

 - *old_file* is the path of the old file
 - *new_file* is the path of the new file